tomwhartung/jmws_accoutrements/doc/drupal/upgrading/upgrading-d8-8.1.7_to_8.2.2.md

 ### Manual methods:

-Of course previous versions of this file in this directory contain many details about previous efforts - hence our interest in Drush!
+Of course previous versions of this file in this directory contain many details about previous efforts - hence our interest in drush!

 #### UPGRADING.txt